 - Chunks: Also called “sliders” by some anglers, these are bulky and unassuming versatile baits that create less action at depth and in the fall.

-One of the benefits to using a creature bait is the added movement and water displacing limbs.
+One of the benefits of using a creature bait is the added movement and water displacing limbs.
 If you want a lot of action and vibrations, craw trailers are the ones to consider.

-Active baits do best in warmer water where bass are extremely active and aggressive when striking their meals.
-Double tail grubs or high quality shad and baitfish shapes are a good example of an active bait as they offer more action no matter how fast or slow you move them through the water.
+Active baits do best in warmer water, where bass are extremely active and aggressive when striking their meals.
+Double tail grubs or high-quality shad and baitfish shapes are good examples of active bait as they offer more action no matter how fast or slow you move them through the water.